 Breast Augmentation Candidates

-Almost any healthy woman who wants to enhance her figure with breast implants may do so.
+Breast augmentation candidates include almost any healthy woman who wants to enhance her figure with breast implants.
 There are a number of reasons why women seek breast augmentation.
 Many women never develop the size they desire.
 Other women will lose breast volume after pregnancy or weight loss and would like to have it restored.
 Some women will have a noticeable difference between the sizes of the two breasts and would like to have them made equal.

 If you are considering breast augmentation it is important to determine whether you are ready to do so from three different standpoints: physical, emotional, and financial.